-Additionally, the bill includes provisions for the classification and sharing of data related to protection orders and mandates that the Bureau of Criminal Apprehension identify eligible individuals for expungement relief.
-It introduces a new process for unsealing records if they are later determined to be ineligible for expungement.
-The bill also repeals a previous statute regarding records kept by peace officers, streamlining the reporting process.
-Overall, these changes are designed to improve the efficiency and effectiveness of law enforcement and the judicial system in Minnesota.
+Additionally, the bill includes provisions for the classification of data related to protection orders and mandates that law enforcement agencies receive timely notifications regarding the status of such orders.
+It also outlines the Bureau of Criminal Apprehension's responsibilities in identifying eligible individuals for expungement relief and the process for sealing records.
+Notably, the bill repeals a previous statute regarding the record-keeping requirements for peace officers, streamlining the reporting process.
+Overall, these changes are designed to improve the efficiency and effectiveness of law enforcement and the judicial system in handling crime data and protecting victims and witnesses.

 Statutes affected: Introduction: 299C.05, 299C.065, 299C.46, 609A.015, 299C.12